-We are making safety upgrades to more than 31km of the Kennedy Highway between Kuranda and Mareeba.
+Safety upgrades to more than 31km of the Kennedy Highway between Kuranda and Mareeba will be made.

 This stretch of highway is a key freight, commuter and tourism corridor.

 The traffic volume between Smithfield and Kuranda is about 8,700 vehicles per day (2016) reducing to about 5,800 per day between Kuranda and Emerald Creek, before increasing to about 7,700 vehicles per day between Emerald Creek and Mareeba.